jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 container images for vulnerabilities as part of their processes for managing supply chain risk
 (Figure 8\).
-Security analysts consider such scanning before a container is deployed into production a fundamental practice for early risk detection and remediation.
+Security analysts consider such scanning — before a container is deployed into production — a fundamental practice for early risk detection and remediation.

-The use of vendor scorecards or rating scores from industry consortiums to assess the security of open source components remains an open question.
+The use of vendor scorecards or rating scores from industry consortiums to assess the security of open source components remains

+The State of Supply Chain Threats

+an open question.
 While a plurality, 47%, say they do use some kind of scorecard system to assess software components, the fact that 20%